Hydrospheredata/hydro-serving-sdk/README.md

 # Hydrosphere Serving SDK

-This package contains a python API for hydroserving.
+The package contains an implementation of Hydroserving API.
+Tested on python 3.6, 3.7, 3.8.

 This package's purpose is to provide a simple and convenient way of integrating user's workflow scripts with Serving API.